|

 An extension was built to Shefford just in time to

-Hitchin extension was never built.
-The song satirises the canal obsession of
+proposed Hitchin extension was never built.
+The song satirises the canal

 Bedfordshire County Life Magazine Issue 13 |